enqueuezero/site/hands-on-cloud-native/the-landscape.md

 <!-- TODO -->

-To summarize, Cloud Native has below pros:
+To summarize, the pros of Cloud Native are:

 * Cost less, but gain more.
 Allocate sufficient cloud resources just as you need.
 * In favor of microservices architecture.